Board of Trustees

 During the 1960s Haden and his family participated in the founding and building of Jacksonville Episcopal High School, in Florida.
 Haden was a member of the JEHS Board of Directors 1983-1987, St. Mark’s Episcopal Day School 1979-1983, Christian Television of Jacksonville 1981-84, Jacksonville Area Youth for Christ 1981-1984, St. Vincent’s Hospital Foundation 1988-1992, Salvation Army 1988-1996.

 Haden came to St. Philip’s Church, Charleston in December of 1996 as Assistant Rector.
-In June of 2000, he was installed as the 25th Rector of St. Philip’s Church.
-Haden’s third son, John, graduated Porter-Gaud in 2002, and is now an attorney in Charleston.
-Stephen, Haden’s youngest son, is a graduate of Porter-Gaud and currently is in medical school at MUSC.
-His daughter, Courtenay Fain, serves as the Director of Philanthropy for the Porter-Gaud Foundation.
-His grandson, Tradd, is a student at O'Quinn School-James Island.
+In June of 2000, he was installed as the 25th Rector of St. Philip’s Church and stepped down as Rector in May 2015.
+Haden’s third son, John, graduated Porter-Gaud in 2002, and is now an attorney in Charleston practicing family law.
+Stephen, Haden’s youngest son, is a graduate of Porter-Gaud, received his medical degree at MUSC, a Masters in Public Health at SUNY, and is now doing his residency in family medicine in Pittsburgh, PA.

 He has served on the Board of Trustees since 2003.